 Get a second (or a third) monitor to help you keep track of everything going on in your stream (especially your chat!).
 The more information you can see at a glance, the better you’ll be able to keep track of your community and produce the content they want.

-OBS and StreamLabs OBS are great programs, and most streamers won’t ever need to upgrade their broadcasting software.
+OBS and StreamLabs OBS are two of the best streaming programs, and most streamers won’t ever need to upgrade their broadcasting software.
 Unless there is something that XSplit or another program offers that you can’t live without, don’t worry about upgrading your software.

 Think about the space where you stream.
 While you may want a multi-screen set-up, you might not have space for it.
 You may need to upgrade your desk or rent a larger apartment.
 While these items might not be “stream equipment” related, they do affect the overall potential of your set-up.